tkadlec/tkadlec/source/me/index.markdown

 body_id: "about"
 ---
 <div class="lc">
-	<p class="lede">Web use today is made up of a constellation of experiences.</p>
+	<p class="lede">Creating an excellent multi-device experience is no simple feat, but it's increasingly essential.</p>
 	<p>Your visitors are accessing your site via a variety of different devices, input methods, browsers and networks.
-Creating an excellent multi-device experience for them, however they choose to access your site, is increasingly important and requires a significiant change from the ways we have traditionally approached building for the web.</p>
+To be successful, companies have to look beyond the device in hand and consider the entire constellation of experiences.
+Doing this correctly requires a significiant change from the ways we have traditionally approached building for the web.
+Our tools and processes weren't created with our current challenges in mind.</p>
-	<p>It can be challenging to know where to focus and how to execute. <a href="mailto:tim@timkadlec.com">I can help</a>.</p>
+	<p>This can feel a little overwhelming, but it doesn't have to.
+We can work together to come up with a strategy that works for your company, and then figure out the steps to take to get from those initial ideas to execution. <a href="mailto:tim@timkadlec.com">Let's talk</a>.</p>
 </div>
 <div class="alt">
 	<div class="lc">